The Average Drivers Club was created as an alternative to random online

 "open" format; since we don't keep standings, there is no penalty for not

 showing up.
 It's strictly show up if you can.

 Don't be mislead by the term AVERAGE.
 All skill levels are welcome, from

 'rookie' to 'alien'.
 We have members in all skill levels, so

 everyone has someone to race with.

-We have races every Wednesday and Friday, plus one Saturday race.
+We have races every Wednesday and Friday.
 The race time is adjusted to follow the

 switch from standard time to daylight savings time: